samuelgritz/Ephys-Processing-GUI/README.md

 ![Using the GUI for processing](https://github.com/samuelgritz/Ephys-Processing-GUI/blob/32c9e5f577f55790a3f1e629e932e2e75185d693/User_Interface_GUI.png)

+The user interface includes different frames for preprocessing and analyzing data as well as filling in metadata information if it does not already exist in the dataframe.

 ### Plotting input resistance over time as measure of cell health:

 ![Plotting Input resistance across time in a single cell](https://github.com/samuelgritz/Ephys-Processing-GUI/blob/main/07022024_c2_BTSP_inp_res.png))